-UNEXCUSED ABSENCES: missing the bus, babysitting, and over-sleeping are examples of absences that will not be excused.
+UNEXCUSED ABSENCES: Include, but are not limited to: missing the bus, babysitting, and over-sleeping are examples of absences that will not be excused.
 Each unexcused absence will result in a student receiving a consequence.
 Five unexcused absences in one semester may result in a citation requiring the student to appear before a judge on charges of truancy.